philipempl/CookMe/readme.md

 ### Docker Command Line

+Docker is using images and an running image is representing a container.

-List all images:
+List all images

-* docker images -a
+* $ docker images -a

+List all container

+* $ docker ps -a

 Remove images

-* docker rmi *name*
+* $ docker rmi *name*

+Remove container

+* $ docker rm *containerID*

+Stop container

+** $ docker stop *containerID*
+** $ docker rm $(docker kill $(docker ps -aq))

+Run new container

+* $ docker run -d -p 8091-8093:8091-8093 -p 11210:11210 *imageNmae*

+Start existing container

+* $ docker start *containerID*

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Ensure that Docker is already running.
+Then open command line an insert:

+* $ docker start 4bf16c2553b5

+After that, the UI is reachable under [LocalHost] (http://localhost:8091/ui/index.html)

+If there have been made any changes to the container, please commit these changes under by running the following command:

+* $ docker commit 4bf16c2553b5 rhel-http

+Run the Android emulator

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management
-* [Gradle](https://gradle.org/) - Used to build App
+* [Gradle](https://gradle.org/) - Used to build the Application

 ## Authors